HalbornSecurity/CTFs/README.md

 Findings Risk Description Code Section Recommendation on Improvement

+Only PDF formats will be accepted.
+Docx, txt ... formats will be automatically rejected.

 ## Request

 Halborn requests you to audit these smart contracts.
 Not only look at the code risks but also the economic aspects.